ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- h_c_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix $H$.
+		- is a scalar variable of type INT that holds the number of entries in the lower triangular part of the Hessian matrix $H$.

 	*
 		- h_c_ptr

-		- is a one-dimensional array of size h_c_ne and type Int32 that gives the constraint indices of the lower triangular part of $H_c$ in the :ref:`joint sparse co-ordinate storage scheme <details-rpd_storage>`.
+		- is a one-dimensional array of size h_c_ne and type INT that gives the constraint indices of the lower triangular part of $H_c$ in the :ref:`joint sparse co-ordinate storage scheme <details-rpd_storage>`.

 	*
 		- h_c_row

-		- is a one-dimensional array of size h_c_ne and type Int32 that gives the row indices of the lower triangular part of $H_c$ in the joint sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size h_c_ne and type INT that gives the row indices of the lower triangular part of $H_c$ in the joint sparse co-ordinate storage scheme.

 	*
 		- h_c_col

-		- is a one-dimensional array of size h_c_ne and type Int32 that gives the column indices of the lower triangular part of $H_c$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size h_c_ne and type INT that gives the column indices of the lower triangular part of $H_c$ in the sparse co-ordinate storage scheme.

 	*
 		- h_c_val